ChiahsinChu/2024-JCP-Pt111_dielectric_profile/README.md

 Details for the files are shown in the following sections.
 The readers can reproduce the figures in the publication (including the main text and the supplementary information) with `pub_figs/make_figs.ipynb`.

 Some large files are ignored in this repository.
 The full data repository can be downloaded from [zenodo](https://zenodo.org/records/13761448).
+The MLP model, dataset and MD trajectories used in this work can be downloaded in [ai2db](https://ai2db.ikkem.com/electroface/IF-100069) database.

 ## DOI